hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 If you use once_per_light, you should also add an ambient pass to the technique before this pass, otherwise when no lights are in range of this object it will not get rendered at all; this is important even when you have no ambient light in the scene, because you would still want the objects silhouette to appear.

-The lightType parameter to the attribute only applies if you use once_per_light, per_light, or per_n_lights and restricts the pass to being run for lights of a single type (either ’point’, ’directional’ or ’spot’).
+The lightType parameter to the attribute only applies if you use once_per_light, per_light, or per_n_lights and restricts the pass to being run for lights of a single type (either `point`, `directional` or `spot`).
 In the example, the pass will be run once per point light.
-This can be useful because when you’re writing a vertex / fragment program it is a lot easier if you can assume the kind of lights you’ll be dealing with.
+This can be useful because when you`re writing a vertex / fragment program it is a lot easier if you can assume the kind of lights you`ll be dealing with.
 However at least point and directional lights can be dealt with in one way.
 Default: iteration once

 <a name="fur_005fexample"></a>